What is network topology?

 However, relying on one cable does mean that bus topologies have a single point of failure.
 If the cable fails then the entire network will go down.
-A cable failure can cost organizations a lot of time while they attempt to resume service.
-Further to this, if you have lots of network traffic then the performance of your network will decrease significantly as all the data will be travelling through one cable.
+A cable failure would cost organizations a lot of time while they attempt to resume service.
+Further to this, high network traffic would decrease network performance because all the data travels through one cable.

 This limitation makes bus topologies suitable only for smaller networks.
 The primary reason is that the more nodes you have, the slower your transmission speeds are going to be.
 It is also worth noting that bus topologies are limited in the sense that they are half-duplex, which means that data can’t be transmitted in two opposite directions simultaneously.